 Get clued up on ancient history at Museo Santuarios Andinos

-Founded in 1996, this archaeological museum was intended to protect and display artefacts uncovered in the mountains of the south of Peru by Jose Chavez and Johan Reinhard.
+Founded in 1996, this archaeological museum was intended to protect and display artifacts uncovered in the mountains of the south of Peru by Jose Chavez and Johan Reinhard.

-If you fancy an interesting walk around a beautiful part of town, then you should definitely set aside some time in your itinerary to explore Yanahuara.
-Easily accessed from the center of the city (just head west on Puente Grau), this suburb of Arequipa is famed for its buildings constructed from sillar – a type of white volcanic rock.
+If you fancy an exciting walk around a beautiful part of town, you should set aside some time in your itinerary to explore Yanahuara.
+Easily accessed from the city’s center (head west on Puente Grau), this suburb of Arequipa is famed for its buildings constructed from sillar – a type of white volcanic rock.

-This middle-class neighborhood boasts tranquil avenues, pretty churches, leafy public parks and Spanish colonial era buildings.
-It’s also here that you can get an amazing view of central Arequipa and El Misti from the Mirador (literally “viewpoint”) – it’s one of the best things to do in Arequipa.
+This middle-class neighborhood boasts tranquil avenues, pretty churches, leafy public parks, and Spanish colonial-era buildings.
+It’s also here that you can get a fantastic view of central Arequipa and El Misti from the Mirador (literally “viewpoint”) – it’s one of the best things to do in Arequipa.

 Tour around the hallowed Monasterio de Santa Catalina

-It’s not every day you get the opportunity to visit a still-working convent, so a visit to Santa Catalina is a must – it’s one of the most popular things to do in Arequipa for a good reason!
-Built in 1579, the monastery sits at the historic center of the city of Arequipa, and was originally constructed as a cloister for Dominican monks.
+Not every day you get the opportunity to visit a still-working convent, so a visit to Santa Catalina is a must – it’s one of the most popular things to do in Arequipa for a good reason!
+Built in 1579, the monastery sits at the historic center of Arequipa and was initially constructed as a cloister for Dominican monks.

-The complex, which hosts a religious community to this day, is a colourful colonial remnant of Arequipa’s.
-The buildings are constructed of sillar, and painted in bright ochres and blues.
+The complex, which hosts a religious community to this day, is a colorful colonial remnant of Arequipa’s.
+The buildings are constructed of sillar and painted in bright ochres and blues.
 Wandering around its passageways and gardens feels like exploring a citadel in its own right.

-Santa Catalina Monastery is open daily from 9:00 am to 6:00 pm.
-To get your tickets in advance, click here.
+You can purchase your Monasterio de Santa Catalina tickets in advance.
 Once there, you can pay one of the many local (female) guides to take you around the monastery.

-Make sure to read my post A Guide To Visiting Santa Catalina Monastery.
+Make sure to read my post, A Guide To Visiting Santa Catalina Monastery for more guidance into this incredible site.

 Take photos around San Lazaro

-San Lazaro is the first and oldest neighbourhood in Arequipa.
-You’ll find it situated a stone’s throw from Plaza de Armas, away from the hustle and bustle of the city’s busier streets.
-The neighborhood dates back to 1540, and is a charming place to explore.
+San Lazaro is the first and oldest neighborhood in Arequipa.
+You’ll find it a stone’s throw from Plaza de Armas, away from the hustle and bustle of the city’s busier streets.
+The neighborhood dates back to 1540 and is a charming place to explore.

-Here you’ll find winding, narrow streets, white washed houses made of sillar, and local life playing out as you stroll.
-Take some time to walk around the cobbled lanes, soak up the peace and quiet, and snap a few photos.
-There are local stores selling ripacha (wheat bread) if you get peckish.
+Here, you’ll find winding, narrow streets, white-washed houses made of silver, and local life playing out as you stroll.
+Take time to walk around the cobbled lanes, soak up the peace, and snap a few photos.
+Local stores sell ripacha (wheat bread) if you get peckish.

 See local artwork at Museo de Arte Contemporáneo de Arequipa